 We also earn advertising revenues from related parties, including Phoenix TV, for joint TV and online advertising solutions which we provide together with Phoenix TV to certain Phoenix TV advertising customers, China Mobile and our investees for online advertising services.
-We also record these revenues as net advertising revenues earned from related parties of our net advertising revenues in 2015, 2016 and 2017, respectively.
+We also record these revenues as net advertising revenues earned from related parties.
+Our net advertising revenues earned from related parties accounted for 5.8%, 8.0% and 5.0% of our net advertising revenues in 2015, 2016 and 2017, respectively.